nidiagomez/nidiagomez/README.md

 ## About

 I sit at the intersection of **data and culture**.
-My work focuses on trend forecasting, consumer insights, and brand intelligence for the beauty and luxury space — the kind of work that helps brands like L'Oréal and LVMH understand where culture is going before it gets there.
+My work focuses on trend forecasting, consumer insights, and brand intelligence for the beauty and luxury space.

 - 📍 New York City
 - 🎓 B.S.
 Computer Science — University of Texas at San Antonio, 2025